nrbns/Regen-v1/server/langchain-examples.md

 const engine = getAgenticWorkflowEngine();

 const result = await engine.ragWorkflow(
-  "What is quantum computing?",
+  'What is quantum computing?',
-  "User is researching quantum computing for a paper", {
+  'User is researching quantum computing for a paper', {
     useOllama: true, // Use local Ollama for efficiency
     temperature: 0.7,